May 19-21, 2025

 PANEL

-Five Leaseholders from California's Initial Offshore Wind Lease Sale
+Five Developers from California's Initial Offshore Wind Lease Sale

-The five leaseholders from the December 2022 California Offshore Wind Auction will discuss progress on their plans, the future of offshore wind in California, and what is necessary to deploy the resource at scale.
-Leaseholders will examine opportunities for coordination with state and federal agencies, ocean users, coastal communities, and Tribes.
-Panelists will discuss ways to address both opportunities and barriers to deploying offshore wind at scale.
+The five developers of the Dec.
+2022 California offshore wind auction will discuss progress and prospects for their plans, meeting new challenges, and key next steps necessary to deploy California offshore wind at scale.
+Top leaders for these developers will examine efforts and outreach to coordinate with government agencies, ocean users, coastal communities, and Tribes.
+Panelists will discuss ways to address both opportunities and obstacles to deploying floating offshore wind in the California and other global markets.

 KEYNOTE PRESENTATION